JRepoInd/screensaver.weather/README.md

+**FIXED YOU DO NOT NEED TO INSTALL FOR SHITTY UREPO NOW ** You can install now directly by downloading this project zip on github and installingin kodi

 ![WeatherScreensaver](icon.png)

 The WeatherScreensaver is an addon that you can select as your screensaver and will display the weather screen in Kodi.